keys-i/eRepo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Check out the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments